Dijon-Crusted Fish Recipe

 - 2 teaspoons butter, melted

-- 2. Combine the bread crumbs, butter and remaining cheese; sprinkle over fillets.
-Bake at 425° for 13-18 minutes or until fish flakes easily with a fork.
+- 2. Toss bread crumbs with melted butter and remaining cheese; sprinkle over fillets.
+Bake until fish just begins to flake easily with a fork, 12-15 minutes.
 Yield: 4 servings.

 Reviews for Dijon-Crusted Fish